 Anne Goldman’s work includes a collection of creative nonfiction as well as three scholarly books.
 She published Take My Word: Autobiographical Innovations of Ethnic American Working Women with the University of California Press in 1996.
 After joining the English Department at the University of Colorado at Boulder, Anne moved back to the Bay Area to accept a position at Sonoma State University.
 Palgrave/St. Martin’s Press published her second book, Continental Divides: Revisioning American Literature, in 2000; a collection of critical essays Anne co-edited with Professor Amelia Montes, María Amparo Ruiz de Burton: Critical and Pedagogical Perspectives, was published by the University of Nebraska Press in 2004.
 Anne was accorded a Chancellor’s Fellowship at Berkeley while she began Take My Word; other work has been supported with fellowships from the Ahmanson/Getty foundation and grants from the Woodrow Wilson Foundation and the National Endowment for the Humanities.
-A collection of creative nonfiction, Stargazing in the Atomic Age, is forthcoming from the University of Georgia Press in 2021.
+A collection of creative nonfiction, Stargazing in the Atomic Age, was published by the University of Georgia Press in 2021.
 Stargazing earned a silver award for the essay in 2022 from the Independent Publisher Awards.
 The collection was a Kirkus Reviews Best Book of the Year in 2021.

 Anne has also published critical essays on a wide range of writers (Emma Goldman, Toni Morrison, Willa Cather, and Maria Amparo Ruiz de Burton, to name a few) and a diverse group of narratives, from nineteenth-century Mexican American literature to recollections of twentieth-century labor organizing to autobiographies that create their subjects through approaches to cooking.